chain-ui/mvp/README.md

-# mvp
+# MVP for ChainUI

-MVP for ChainUI.
+Just open the `index.html` in your browser!
+No other steps.